Skip to main content

 • Ghrelin Mimetics (GHS) ∞ This class of peptides, including Ipamorelin and Hexarelin, mimics the action of ghrelin, a hormone known for stimulating hunger.
 These peptides bind to the Growth Hormone Secretagogue Receptor (GHS-R) in the pituitary and hypothalamus.
 Activating this receptor provides a potent, secondary stimulus for GH release.
 Many advanced protocols combine a GHRH analog with a GHS to create a synergistic effect, leading to a more powerful and effective release of GH than either could achieve alone.

 IGF-1 is the primary mediator of many of GH’s anabolic and restorative effects, including muscle repair, cell regeneration, and tissue healing.
-The entire cascade is reawakened, leading to systemic improvements in and body composition.
+The entire cascade is reawakened, leading to systemic improvements in metabolic function and body composition.

 Key Metabolic Hormones and Their Interplay

-Your is governed by a delicate balance of several key hormones.
+Your metabolic health is governed by a delicate balance of several key hormones.
 Understanding their roles provides context for why restoring Growth Hormone rhythm is so impactful.
 The following table outlines the primary functions of these crucial messengers.

 Hormone Primary Gland Core Metabolic Function Interaction with Growth Hormone